-MCAN announces initial distribution of COVID-19 response grants
+MCAN announces first round of COVID-19 response grants

 LANSING, Mich. — Michigan College Access Network (MCAN) has awarded $14,009 in its first round of COVID-19 Response Grants to three organizations in Michigan.
 These grants help Michigan high schools, Local College Access Networks, community-based nonprofit organizations and higher education institutions support emergent postsecondary projects and programs in their communities.

 The grants were announced by MCAN in early April 2020 to demonstrate MCAN’s responsiveness to and support of communities affected by the global health pandemic that continues to have a major impact in Michigan, predominantly in minority communities MCAN serves.

 The following COVID-19 Response Grants have been awarded: